by: SEO Strategist

 In link building, various factors can significantly impact the overall costs.
 These factors determine not only how much you’ll spend but also the quality and effectiveness of the backlinks you acquire.
 Here’s a detailed look at the primary factors that affect link-building costs:

 I think the number one factor that determines a backlink’s cost is the quality of a link.
 I know that in most cases, agencies, freelancers, or general link sellers offer backlink opportunities with high costs just because the MOZ DA or Ahrefs DR is high.
-However, assuming that these metrics alone indicate the quality and SEO value of the backlinks is a big mistake because this assumption overlooks several critical factors that contribute to true backlink quality.

 For me, high-quality links are relevant links with organic traffic and a solid traffic history.
 For example, in my professional experience, high-traffic sites always come with high costs.